 However, if the tile is just going to be in one location, then it is best that the tile is a neutral color.
 Therefore, the tile will complement every aspect of the kitchen, and this includes complementing the appliances.

 One of the reasons that tile is so popular for the kitchen is because there are so many different types of tile to choose from.

 Most people know about ceramic tile and vinyl tile; however, there are many more types of tile.
 Some of the other types of tile include bamboo, glass, and porcelain tile.
-For a loft, reddish quarry tile is very popular.
+For a loft, reddish quarry tile is very popular and quite affordable.

 Its important to note that not all types of tile will work for the place that the homeowner will be installing in.
 For example, its important to not add glass tile to the floor, but ceramic can be used for the floor and the countertops.

 If it is being added to the backsplash, then glass tile would be a good option.